A Digital Awakening

 Digital marketing is using techniques which allow the marketer to use the best of both worlds: Digital and Marketing.

 While this is true, it is also limiting.
 The underlying idea that digital marketing is simply marketing with computers is our best mistake and worst catastrophe.
-Digital marketing is using techniques which allow the marketer to use the best of both worlds: Digital and Marketing.
+Digital marketing is using techniques that allow the marketer to use the best of both worlds: Digital and Marketing.
 The marketing world in large part can be split into these two camps:

 - The Old School: They believe that nothing has changed except the tools.

 So who’s right?
 I think the line has to be drawn somewhere in between.
-I am equally frustrated to see people who try to fit in new media into old models and those who assume that every shiny object represents a new paradigm.
+I am equally frustrated to see people who try to fit new media into old models and those who assume that every shiny object represents a new paradigm.

 Software is eating the world…every business is now becoming a tech business.

-On the contrary, it’s a refreshingly new approach to marketing which offers a unique understanding of consumer behaviour.
+On the contrary, it’s a refreshingly new approach to marketing that offers a unique understanding of consumer behavior.
 In a broad sense, the internet is at the heart of digital marketing.
 Experts say “Software is eating the world…every business is now becoming a tech business.”
 While it may not be true quite yet, but we certainly should wake up to the reality that technology has fundamentally changed how we communicate, and it’s still at an early stage.